-The Southside will be the first area in Norfolk to see the new 20mph speed limit signs posted on local/neighborhood streets.
-This will include the following neighborhoods: Berkley, Campostella, Campostella Heights, Diggs Town, and Oak Leaf Forest.
-Signs were updated and installed the week of November 8th, 2021.
+The Southside was the first area in Norfolk to see the new 20mph speed limit signs posted on local/neighborhood streets.
+The following neighborhoods were included: Berkley, Campostella, Campostella Heights, Diggs Town, and Oak Leaf Forest.
+Signs were updated and installed the week of November 8, 2021.

-The area to follow the Southside will be the Greater Church Street/Tidewater Drive neighborhoods: Olde Huntersville, Bruce’s Park, Lindenwood/Barraud Park/Cottage Heights, Villa Heights, Middle Towne Arch, Broad Creek, Brambleton, Tidewater Gardens, Young Terrace, Stonebridge Crossing, Grandy Village, and Chesterfield Heights.
-Installation schedule is still to be determined.
+The area to follow the Southside will be the Greater Church Street/Tidewater Drive neighborhoods: Olde Huntersville, Bruce’s Park, Lindenwood, Barraud Park, and Attucks Square.
+Installation schedule will be determined soon.

-The Department of Transit staff will work with civic leagues as we seek to advance the program into neighborhoods throughout the city.
+The Department of Transportation staff will work with civic leagues as we seek to advance the program into neighborhoods throughout the city.